 After determining the orientation and the length of the leader, click place the Spot Elevation.

-You'll now see the Spot Elevation marker in your drawing.
+You'll now see the Spot Elevation callout in your drawing.

 Here's an example:

 Assigning a Spot Elevation to a Contour Line

 To assign a Spot Elevation to a contour line in your drawing, open the Spot Elevation tool and, when prompted to select an arrow point, click to select a contour line with a Z elevation.
 The Spot Elevation tool will read that elevation and automatically apply it to the elevation callout.